tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 stage is quite unstable.
 GraalVM also doesn't play well with the latest non-LTS Java versions and just properly deploying JavaFX is a bit of a mess by itself these days mostly if you use the latest versions of tools prior waiting for issue fixes.

 So let's keep that game for later with Java 17 LTS since I am also using `JDK 16` + `--enable-preview` as a good mathematician to take advantage of the new data oriented and FP features for the *model* (or domain) layer.

+Now I've moved the project forward to Java 17 (still with preview features) so I expect that the ultimate version of this project will run with Java 21 LTS or later.

 For this version of the software, you need to do some manual configs regarding IP addresses or hostnames.
 This is because the RMI technology requires knowing